 1901: First flight of his box kite.

-1906: Begins to work on the hydrofoil instead of the aeroplane.
+1906: Bell begins to work on the hydrofoil instead of the aeroplane.

 1907: Thomas Selfridge unsuccessfully pilots one of his kites Cygnet 1.

 1915: First transcontinental telephone conversation on the 25th January between Alexander Graham Bell in New York and Watson in San Francisco.